 If to all this we add the fact that there are other important “numbers” in the Book of Revelation, specially twelve and four (five and six are also there, but to a lesser extent), these numeric symbols threatened with having to rethink the musical structure in numerological terms, and this did not convince me at all; despite knowing that elements of numerology and astrology had to be present in the mind of John of Patmos.
 To the point in which whole chapters of the Book of Revelation seem to be written large in the late summer night sky.

-Septenary structure
+Septenary as structure

 For further references and outline see this.